Water Ice in the Edge-On Orion Silhouette Disk 114--426 from JWST NIRCam Images: DISCUSSION

-Pa-$\alpha$ absorption is a transition from the n=3 to n=4 electronic states of atomic hydrogen.
-Is it plausible that the disk hosts a reservoir of hydrogen in the n=3 state?
-It is unlikely that gas in the outer disk is hot enough to populate the n=3 level thermally.
-The gas may be excited from the ground state by absorption of Lyman-$\beta$ photons.
+Pa$\alpha$ absorption is a transition from the $n$=3 to $n$=4 electronic states of atomic hydrogen.
+Is it plausible that the disk hosts a reservoir of hydrogen in the $n$=3 state?
+It is unlikely that gas in the outer disk is hot enough to populate the $n$=3 level thermally.
+The gas may be excited from the ground state by the absorption of Ly$\beta$ photons.
 These could arise from the central star via its chromosphere or accretion shocks.
-Alternatively, Lyman-$\beta$ photons could arise from massive stars in the ONC or diffuse nebular radiation.
-114--426 does not display the cometary-shaped ionization front surrounding the disk that is typical of photoevaporating ``proplyd" disks seen throughout the ONC, meaning this system is shielded from most ionizing EUV photons.
-However, \citet{miotello2012_114-426} argued that 114--426 does receive a significant dose of external FUV radiation, which includes the Lyman-$\beta$ line.
+Alternatively, Ly$\beta$ photons could arise from massive stars in the ONC or diffuse nebular radiation.
+114--426 does not display the cometary-shaped ionization front surrounding the disk that is typical of photoevaporating ``proplyd" disks seen throughout the ONC, meaning this system is shielded from most ionizing extreme-ultraviolet photons.
+However, \citet{miotello2012_114-426} argued that 114--426 does receive a significant dose of external far-ultraviolet (FUV) radiation, which includes the Ly$\beta$ line.

 As the focus of this work is analyzing the water ice, we defer detailed calculations of the state of the gas in the outer parts of 114--426 to future studies.